 Code Bodies will review the artefacts produced by participants in readiness for qualification, confirm if the Qualification Entry Criteria have been met, and confirm the participants tranche slot.

 Participants are expected to progress with Environment preparation/ planning by liaising with the Code Body.

-Tranche timelines
+Qualification Tranche timelines

-The high level the Tranche Schedule published by MHHS Programme is set out below:
+The high level Qualfication Tranche schedule published by MHHS Programme is set out below: